vishalbelsare/docker-pyml/README.md

 # pyml - Docker Python Machine Learning Image
 _rueedlinger/pyml_ is a Docker image to get started very quickly with state of the art Python machine learning and data visualization libraries.
-This image is based on the _continuumio/anaconda3_ Docker image.
+This image is based on the _continuumio/miniconda3_ Docker image and uses Python 3.6 with packages from conda-forge.

 When you start the image a Jupyter notebook with the following preinstalled Python libraries is started:

 - [matplotlib](https://matplotlib.org/)
 - [seaborn](https://seaborn.pydata.org/)